-We derive a majority of our revenues from a limited number of cities.
+We derive a signification portion of our revenues from a limited number of cities.
 Any event negatively affecting the private education market in these cities, or any increase in the level of competition for the types of services we offer in these cities, could have a material adverse effect on our overall business and results of operations.

-We derived approximately 45.7% of our total net revenues for the fiscal year ended February 28, 2017 from our Xueersi Peiyou small-class offering in Beijing, Shanghai, Guangzhou, Shenzhen, Nanjing and we expect these five cities to continue to constitute important sources of our revenues.
+Although we have expanded our offerings into a broad range of cities in China, we derive a significant portion of our revenues from a limited number of cities.
+For the fiscal year ended February 28, 2019, we derived approximately 39.5% of our total net revenues from our Xueersi small-class offering in Beijing, Shanghai, Guangzhou, Shenzhen, Nanjing and we expect these five cities to continue to constitute important sources of our revenues.
 If any of these cities experiences an event negatively affecting its private education market, such as a serious economic downturn, natural disaster or outbreak of contagious disease, adopts regulations relating to private education that place additional restrictions or burdens on us, or experiences an increase in the level of competition for the types of services we offer, our overall business and results of operations may be materially and adversely affected.